-Of the 39 new customers brought on in the quarter, 12 were PartnerVantage (reseller) partners, such as Orange Business Systems, which represent a significantly higher number of end users of Megaport.
+Of the 39 new customers brought on in the quarter, 12 were PartnerVantage (reseller) partners, such as Orange Business Systems, which will represent a significantly higher number of end users of Megaport.
 The direct enterprises introduced include a number of global brands, such as BorgWarner, Daimler Truck, AG, and UPS, who trust Megaport to deliver their critical networking infrastructure.

-The \$25M Australian Dollar denominated revolving credit facility with Megaport's main banking partner, HSBC, was finalised in the quarter with the result that, subject to meeting certain EBITDA hurdles additional credit of US\$17.0M will be available later in the calendar year.
+The A\$25M dollar revolving credit facility with Megaport's main banking partner, HSBC, was finalised in the quarter with the result that, subject to meeting certain EBITDA hurdles, additional credit available of A\$25.0M will be available later in the calendar year.